 Like many of the city’s artists, including Bernardo Daddi, Gaddi probably modelled this work on versions of the scene made by the renowned Florentine painter Giotto for an altarpiece in the Baroncelli chapel in the church of Santa Croce.
 Gaddi may also have known Nardo di Cione’s version painted for the church of Santa Maria degli Angeli (Victoria and Albert Museum, London), which has very similar poses.
 Another version of the picture by Gaddi in the National Gallery of Art, Washington D.C., is almost identical except that the angels at the foot of the throne turn towards the viewer.

 Gaddi has used a variety of techniques to achieve the decorative effects.
 The cloth of honour – the textile pinned to the back of the throne, the red lining of which curls over at the edges – is decorated with mordant gilding (gold leaf applied over a sticky substance called bole).
-The angels kneel on a decorative textile painted in the sgraffito technique.
-The effect is coarse by comparison to the delicacy of the angels‘ wings, which were made using the same technique.
-If you look closely, you’ll see that the individual feathers have been drawn by scratching through the pastel paint shades with a very fine sharp tool to reveal the gold leaf beneath.
+The angels kneel on a decorative textile painted in the sgraffito technique, though the effect is coarse in comparison to the delicacy of their wings, which were made using the same technique.
+Close examination of the wings reveals that the individual feathers have been drawn by scratching through the pastel paint shades with a very fine sharp tool to reveal the gold leaf beneath.

 When the picture entered our collection it was said to have been made for a Franciscan convent in Miniato near Florence – but there were no Franciscan convents there until the fifteenth century.
 It is possible that it was painted for the church of San Miniato al Monte, where Gaddi had painted an altarpiece for the sacristy in 1388 and another in the mid-1390s, and then moved to the Franciscan convent San Francesco al Monte, which was founded in 1417–18.